Sustainable business decision modelling with blockchain and digital twins: A survey: Taxonomy of Sustainability with Blockchain

 Concerns around sustainability have been raised with the growing applications of blockchain.
 This includes the electricity consumption for mining blocks and running nodes, scalability, storage and transaction throughput~\cite{XIAO8972381}.
 Lund \textit{et al.}~\cite{LUND8823906} have highlighted the significance of the 17 SDGs, which correlate with blockchain.
 For example, Goal 13 addresses~\textit{climate action} and, to tackle this, one of the objectives is to utilise technology extensively to reduce consumption of emissions wherever possible.
 Munir \textit{et al.}~\cite{MUNIR10.3389/fenrg.2022.899632} have classified the sustainability of blockchain in relation to social, economic and environmental factors.
 They have identified the benefits of blockchain towards SCM.
 For example, traceability and increased visibility due to information sharing, openness in procedures and decentralisation are all benefits of blockchain for the economic sustainability of the supply chain.
+Jan \textit{et al.}\cite{JAN/10.1002/bse.3579} have discussed the role of green supply chain management practices and how blockchain can contribute to support business models to achieve the SDGs.
+For example, they highlighted that the adoption of blockchain for green warehouses could immediately share transparent information about customer demands, thereby controlling energy utilisation and \(CO_2\) emission, which can help manufacturing industries that emit a lot of greenhouse gases.
+In addition, Ghobakhloo \textit{et al.}~\cite{GHOBAKHLOO10.1002/bsd2.319} have identified fifteen sustainability functions of blockchain which were mapped to understand the impact of the sustainability functions through which blockchain can contribute to the business environment.
+For example, Ghobakhloo \textit{et al.} discussed how blockchain drives democracy in supply chains, which promotes sustainable collaboration.
 To determine the different classifications within a blockchain, Fig.~\ref{fig: Classification of sustainability in Blockchain} categorises literature based on contributions that address sustainability problems in various applications.